ladybug-tools/lbt-honeybee/README.md

 # lbt-honeybee

-A collection of Honeybee core Python libraries and extensions.
+A collection of Honeybee core Python libraries and Honeybee extensions.

 Note that this Python package and corresponding repository does not contain any source code and simply exists to provide a shortcut for installing all of the honeybee